NycuR0/Apollo/README.md

 Note: You may **not** copy our generator and updater without NycuRO's permission.
 Other than that, everything is open-source and may be edited.

-# Problems

-Please download phar from here : https://www.mediafire.com/?ddl6y928dh4ezk3

-Currently Apollo have one bug on generation and server get crash.
-You can use this version for evitate problem :)

 **TravisCI Build Status: Master Branch** [![TravisCI](https://travis-ci.org/NycuRO/Apollo.svg?branch=master)](https://travis-ci.org/NycuRO/Apollo "TravisCI Build Status")

 **TravisCI Build Status: Biomes Branch** [![TravisCI](https://travis-ci.org/NycuRO/Apollo.svg?branch=biomes)](https://travis-ci.org/NycuRO/Apollo "TravisCI Build Status")